 The Authority would prepare a Security Plan for all major Project facilities.
-Preparation of the Security Plan would be coordinated with local, state, and federal law enforcement agencies to ensure a comprehensive security review and assessment along with appropriate security measures implemented for all major Project facilities.
+Development of the Security Plan would be coordinated with local, state, and federal law enforcement agencies.
+This approach would ensure a comprehensive security review and assessment and the development of security measures to be implemented for all major Project facilities.
 The Security Plan is expected to be completed as part of the DSOD approval process and would be completed during final design.